-A playwright and visual artist as well, Cummings died on September 3, 1962.
+A playwright and visual artist as well.
+He died in 1962.

-He died in 1962, so what or how did he do anything to me?
+So what or how did he do anything to me?
 Well, it’s not so much the way one may think.
-He didn’t hit me, he didn’t talk to me, but he did open my eyes to a nonconformist take on poetry.
-I came across his poem: r-p-o-p-h-e-s-s-a-g-r , a poem that takes understanding the movement of a grasshopper to read it, and my first impression, as a young teen, was that it was bizarre and interesting.
+He didn’t hit me, he didn’t talk to me, and I never even knew him.
+He did, however, open my eyes to a nonconformist take on poetry.
+I came across his poem: r-p-o-p-h-e-s-s-a-g-r , a work that takes understanding the movement of a grasshopper to read it.
+My first impression, as a young teen, was that it was bizarre and interesting.
 I had, up to that point, in my life never seen a poem done in such a way.
 It was just so visual!
-I had never heard of him before either.

 I learned more about the man over time, when the internet came into the world and eventually took over.
 He did so much in his life.
 I could see myself, a few years back, in a position he and many others had been in.
 Struggling.
 I had found a publisher, but my own self-doubt killed my attempt to contact them.
-(I’m not going to repeat that story as I’ve talked about it a lot over the years and just don’t feel like doing it right now.)
-I also then decided, like Mr. Cummings to self-publish.
-(Yes, self-publishing has been around longer than the internet or Amazon!)
+(I’m not going to repeat that story as I’ve talked about it a lot over the years and just don’t feel like doing it again.)
+I then decided, like Mr. Cummings, to self-publish.

 So again, what did Mr. Cummings do to me?
-He helped me find courage, he helped me see things from a different perspective, he also allowed me to see more than ‘I can be just a writer’, and he helped me start on a journey of really enjoying poetry.
+He helped me find courage, he helped me see things from a different perspective.
+He also allowed me to see more than ‘I can be just a writer’.
+He helped me start on a journey of really enjoying poetry.